 The Mobile Info Team offers personal assistance with individual asylum and family reunification applications.
-So far we have provided provided guidance to hundreds of individuals and families applying for asylum and family reunification.
-This has directly resulted in countless positive decisions for asylum and family reunification applications.
+So far we have provided guidance to hundreds of individuals and families applying for asylum and family reunification.
+This has directly resulted in countless positive decisions for asylum and reunification applications.

-The Mobile Info Team offers Info Sessions in a group setting to enhance knowledge on asylum procedures including Family Reunification and asylum in Greece, but also topics regarding travel documents or how to get a working permit.
+The Mobile Info Team offers Info Sessions in a group setting to enhance knowledge on asylum procedures including Family Reunification and asylum in Greece, but also topics regarding travel documents or how to get a work permit.

 Info Sessions are a great way to give people a general overview of options and pathways to asylum.
 Once general information is provided our team connects with individuals to understand their personal circumstances and options.
 If a person needs additional support we refer them for further guidance with one of our volunteer caseworkers.